0x7183/terra-allowance/README.md

 # terra-allowance
-Check and remove allowance for terra smart contract
+Check and Remove Allowances for Terra CW20 Tokens.

+# How to
+npm install
+npm start